Sergei-Korneev/obsidian-local-images-plus/README.md

 ## Future development

+**This plugin is in development process, so your ideas and donations are very appreciated.**

 **Some upcoming plugin features will be added in this readme on the course of releasing new versions.**